putyourlightson/craft-campaign-pro/README.md

 # Craft Campaign Pro

+> ** Campaign Pro unlocks the pro features of the Campaign plugin which must also be purchased and installed.
+Once plugin editions come to the plugin store, these will be merged into a single plugin with two editions.

 Campaign Pro brings segments and automated sendouts to the Campaign plugin.

 Learn more at [craftcampaign.com](https://craftcampaign.com).